 To get to the core of the Broadway musical, let’s examine three of the most acclaimed shows.

 Inspired by the jazz music of the 1920s era, Chicago incorporated many different music styles.
-It has the jazz classic “All that Jazz,” the opera-like “A Little Bit of Good,” carnival tune “Razzle Dazzle,” and the Rhythm & Blues (R&B) piece “We Both Reached for the Gun.”
+It has the jazz classic “All that Jazz,” the opera-like “A Little Bit of Good,” the carnival tune “Razzle Dazzle,” and the Rhythm & Blues (R&B) piece “We Both Reached for the Gun.”
 These styles of music reflected the music of the 1920s and relevant social issues.

 The Phantom of the Opera

 Andrew Lloyd Webber is the most successful of all musical composers, at least in terms of profit and public recognition.
 One of his most famous musicals is Phantom of the Opera.
 It debuted in London in 1986 and then opened in New York two years later.
-Indeed, the Phantom has achieved a success unrivaled in the history of musical theater and it is by far the longest-running of all Broadway musicals.
+Indeed, the Phantom has achieved success unrivaled in the history of musical theater, and it is by far the longest-running of all Broadway musicals.

 The biggest smashing show, Hamilton, opened on Broadway in 2015.
 Composer and lyricist Lin-Manuel Miranda created this blockbuster musical in a span of seven years with care and attention to historical details.